Simply LaKita

 Frequently Asked Questions

-Can I use milk chocolate instead of semi-sweet chocolate chips?
+Can I use dark chocolate instead of semisweet?

 Can I freeze pretzel fudge?